 Oak Lodge

-Tucked secretively away under the Oak Trees as you enter Richmond is Oak Lodge, built c1831 - a historic Georgian sandstone house of fine proportions.
+Tucked secretively away under the Oak Trees as you enter Richmond.

-Oak Lodge’s rambling garden is truly a delight, laid out within a 19th century cobblestone service yard between the house and its original outbuildings.
+Garden: Oak Lodge’s delightful garden is laid out within a 19th century cobble-stone service yard between the house and its original outbuildings.

 Plan your Visit